Data querying in Entity Framework Core is performed against the DbSet

 var products = context.Products.OrderBy(p => p.ProuctName);

-vat categories = context.Categories.OrderBy(c => cCategoryName).ThenOrderBy(c => c.CategoryId);
+vat categories = context.Categories.OrderBy(c => c.CategoryName).ThenOrderBy(c => c.CategoryId);

 Grouping

-The GroupBy
+GroupBy

-method is used to group results. the following query produces all products in the database grouped by their CategoryId
+The following query produces all products in the database grouped by their CategoryId

 value: